iilab/contentascode/technology/existing.md

 | Story Maker  | YAML           | Git / tx          | YAML -> Zipped JSON (Python) | Native Android (StoryPath/Liger) |
 | SSD          | ?              | Drupal            | Drupal                       | Drupal Web                       |
 | Panic Button | Markdown       | Prose / tx        | md -> JSON (Jekyll)          | Native Android (custom)          |

+ - SIAB uses Drupal and aims to publish or manage content as markdown files.
+Possibly evolving towards a static Markdown files, possibly evolving to provide a Content API. https://github.com/securityinabox/siabguide
+ - Umbrella is a native Android app, the content is generated from csv files into an asset database (probably sqlite) in the APK. https://github.com/securityfirst/Umbrella_android
+ - Story Maker is an Android app using the StoryPath (formerly liger) library to load content packs stored as YAML files.
+There is a transifex workflow but I'm not sure about how the content is authored. https://github.com/StoryMaker/content-packs https://github.com/StoryMaker/storypath
+ - EFF uses Drupal.
+The repo doesn't seem to have the content of the guide. https://github.com/EFForg/ssd
+ - Panic Button is a native Android app using a custom made JSON file parser to generate its interface (similar but less mature concept than StoryPath).
+Content is authored in Prose as Markdown and Jekyll generates the JSON files.
+There's an ongoing effort to interop with Transifex.
+ - Digital First Aid Kit's source is a git repository of markdown files.
+Not sure about how the website and printed versions are generated. https://github.com/RaReNet/DFAK
+ - Level Up uses Drupal.
+No source code or content I could find.

 ## Interoperability approaches